AdobeDocs/journey-optimizer.it-IT/help/using/email/surface-personalization.md

    >[!NOTE]
    >
-   >Alcuni sottodomini non sono attualmente disponibili per la selezione a causa di elementi in sospeso [ciclo di feedback](../reports/deliverability.md#feedback-loops) registrazione.
+   >Alcuni sottodomini non sono attualmente disponibili per la selezione a causa della registrazione del [ciclo di feedback](../reports/deliverability.md#feedback-loops) in sospeso.
 Questo processo può richiedere fino a 10 giorni lavorativi.
 Una volta completati, puoi scegliere tra tutti i sottodomini disponibili. <!--where FL registration happens? is it when delegating a subdomain and you're awaiting from subdomain validation? or is it on ISP side only?-->

    ![](assets/surface-email-select-subdomain.png)